 No commercial releases on Sonobeat Records

-Almost nothing is known about the January 1973 session that Sonobeat co-founder Bill Josey Sr. conducts with Gary Willard York (1951-2016) and Evelyn.
+Almost nothing is known about the January 1973 session that Sonobeat co-founder Bill Josey Sr. conducts with Gary Willard York and Evelyn (whose last name is not listed in the Sonobeat archives).
 The entire output of the session, recorded at Sonobeat Studios at 705 North Lamar in Austin, is a monaural demo of Gary's original song People.
 When we catch up with Gary in 2008, he remembers little about the session or even writing the song.
-However, he does recall spending a lot of time around the Sonobeat studios, assisting Bill with mike set-ups and "learning the ropes".
-During that era, Gary's studying radio-TV-film and music at the University of Texas.
+However, he does recall spending a lot of time around the Sonobeat studios, assisting Bill with microphone set-ups and "learning the ropes".
+During that era, Gary's studying radio-TV-film and music at The University of Texas.

 Personnel on the demo include then 21-year-old Gary, Evelyn (the vocalist), and back-up musicians Russ, Ken, and Rex.
 Gary recalls that when the recording is made, Evelyn is a divinity student at Concordia College in Austin.
 He also recalls that Russ, Ken, and Rex (whose last names are not listed in the Sonobeat archives) are also in an Austin-based blues band Rocking Horse.
 We feel fairly certain that Rocking Horse's Rex, who plays on Gary's Sonobeat session, is Rex Sherry, who later records as a solo act with Sonobeat.
 Gary York moves on and years later builds and operates Mellow Morning Music Productions in Tyler, Texas, but eventually ends up in Longview, Texas, where he succumbs on June 20, 2016, to congestive heart failure.